Picasso Museum Barcelona

-If you wish to visit the Picasso Museum, it's a good idea to prepare.
+If you wish to visit the Picasso Museum, it's a good idea to arrange tickets or tours in advance.
 Don't be surprised if you have to stand in line for a good two hours for tickets during the high season – which lasts quite a few months in Barcelona.
-You can avoid that hassle with the Artticket.
+You can avoid that hassle with the Articket.

 Video: Museu Picasso

 The Museo Picasso is located near metro stop Jaume I in the centre of Barcelona.
 From this metro stop, you walk down the Carrer de la Princessa for 200 metres, after which you take a right onto the Carrer de Montcada where you will immediately spot the long queues for the museu Picasso.